Seth Brown (baseball): Professional career

+Oakland Athletics / Athletics

-The Oakland Athletics selected Brown in the 19th round, with the 578th overall selection, of the 2015 MLB Draft.
-After signing with the team, he was assigned to the Rookie League Arizona League Athletics before being promoted to the Vermont Lake Monsters of the Class A Short Season New York–Penn League after six games.
-He batted .289 with 19 doubles, three home runs, 35 RBIs and 32 runs scored and was selected to play in the New York–Penn League All-Star Game and was named the Lake Monsters' team MVP.
-He skipped Class A and began the 2016 season with the Class A-Advanced Stockton Ports, where he hit .241 with eight home runs and 53 RBIs.
+The Oakland Athletics selected Brown in the 19th round, with the 578th overall selection, of the 2015 Major League Baseball draft.
+After signing with the team, he was assigned to the rookie–level Arizona League Athletics before being promoted to the Vermont Lake Monsters of the Low–A New York–Penn League after six games.
+He batted .289 with 19 doubles, three home runs, 35 RBI and 32 runs scored and was selected to play in the New York–Penn League All-Star Game and was named the Lake Monsters' team MVP.
+Brown skipped Single–A and began the 2016 season with the High–A Stockton Ports, where he hit .241 with eight home runs and 53 RBI.
 He was reassigned to the Ports again the next season and increased his offensive production dramatically.
-Brown was named a California League All-Star and the Player of the Month for August by Minor League Baseball and finished the season with a .270 average while leading the California League with 30 home runs and 109 RBIs.
-Brown spent the 2018 season with the AA Midland RockHounds, where he batted .283 with 14 home runs and 90 RBIs.
-He began the 2019 season with the AAA Las Vegas Aviators and was batting .297 with 37 home runs, second in the Pacific Coast League, at the time of his promotion to the Major Leagues.
+Brown was named a California League All-Star and the Player of the Month for August by Minor League Baseball and finished the season with a .270 average while leading the California League with 30 home runs and 109 RBI.
+Brown spent the 2018 season with the Double–A Midland RockHounds, where he batted .283 with 14 home runs and 90 RBI.
+He began the 2019 season with the Triple–A Las Vegas Aviators and was batting .297 with 37 home runs, second in the Pacific Coast League, at the time of his promotion to the Major Leagues.

 The Athletics selected Brown's contract on August 26, 2019.
 He made his debut that night against the Kansas City Royals and recorded his first career hit, a single off Jorge López, in his first career at bat went 2-for-6 overall with an RBI and two runs scored in the A's 19-4 win.
-Brown batted .293 with eight doubles, two triples, 13 RBIs and 11 runs scored in 26 games played (75 at bats) in his first Major League season.
+Brown batted .293 with eight doubles, two triples, 13 RBI and 11 runs scored in 26 games played (75 at bats) in his first Major League season.
 In 2020, Brown only appeared in 7 games, going hitless in five plate appearances for the club.
-He had his proper rookie season in 2021, when he hit .214/.274/.480 with 20 home runs and 48 RBIs in 111 games.
+He had his proper rookie season in 2021, when he hit .214/.274/.480 with 20 home runs and 48 RBI in 111 games.